Club Atlético Porteño

 Club Atlético Porteño is an Argentine rugby union club sited in San Vicente, Buenos Aires.
-The club was founded on July 28, 1895 by Irish immigrants as a football team, which participated in tournaments organized by the Argentine Football Association until 1931 when the sport became professional in Argentina.
+The club was founded on July 28, 1895, by Irish immigrants as a football team, which participated in tournaments organized by the Argentine Football Association until 1931 when the sport became professional in Argentina.

 The senior squad plays in Tercera, the sixth division of the URBA league system.
 Porteño also has a women's rugby section.
 The club has also a women's rugby team competing in "Torneo Femenino", organised by the same body.

+The club has 5,000 members, including youth and women's rugby.

 History

 The beginning

-In 1895 Cavanagh, Geogeham, Kenny and O’Farrel were just a group of boys who wanted to form a football team, but they had no money.
+In 1895 Cavanagh, Geogeham, Kenny and O'Farrel were just a group of boys who wanted to form a football team, but they had no money.
 On July 28, 1895, they met in the Hipódromo Argentino de Palermo and founded the "Club Atlético Capital" designing Tomas Hagan as president.
 A few months later, those immigrants bet the money they had saved to a horse called Porteño, which finally won the race paying a hugh amount of money.

 With the money won in the race, the boys bought the equipment necessary to play football: balls, jerseys, shorts, socks and shoes and they renamed the club as a tribute to that horse, so "Club Atlético Porteño" was the name chosen.

-The football years (1907-31)
+The football years (1907–31)

+Porteño was the first football club to obtain municipal lands in Parque Tres de Febrero in 1900.
+Evicted ten years later, it obtained another land in 1913 and a large municipal subsidy.
+In 1915, it inaugurated a new playing field (Avenida de los Paraísos and Valentín Alsina) and built the first concrete grandstand in the city.
+He was a First Division champion in 1912 and 1914, and a Copa Competencia champion in 1915 and 1918.
+He also played a key role in Alumni's final match (the 1911 final).

 The football team debuted in the top division, Primera División, in 1907, where it played until 1928 when the club was relegated to Segunda División.

 The first Porteño stadium was located on Alvear (current Del Libertador) avenue and Godoy Cruz in Palermo.
-Nevertheless, the National Government expropriated the land to built the "Industrial Pavillion" there, as part of the celebrations of the 100th. anniversary of the May Revolution in 1910.
+Nevertheless, the National Government expropriated the land to build the "Industrial Pavilion" there, as part of the celebrations of the 100th. anniversary of the May Revolution in 1910.
 Porteño moved to a land on Valentín Alsina avenue, near Hipódromo Argentino, also in Palermo.
 Its stadium was the first (in the city of Buenos Aires) to have its official stands built in concrete.
 In 1931 Porteño disaffiliated from the Football Association, due to the club refused to participate in a professional league, being the team subsequently disbanded.